-Marcy Kennedy (another awesome WANA1011 classmate) also spoke of Mermaids in this touching tribute to her friend: Who is Your Unicorn?
+Marcy Kennedy (an awesome WANA1011 classmate) also spoke of Mermaids in this touching tribute to her friend: Who is Your Unicorn?

 You already know I am a marshmallow when it comes to dogs.
 Dogs and heroes – I’m toasted :).
 These two links demonstrate that our canine friends can suffer right alongside us.

 He had me at Hero. 🙂 Hero, the dog.

 Demonstrating that writing ideas can come from anywhere is the following story about an endangered Salamander.
 Just the name of this creature brings to mind fantasy and horror: First Ozark Hellbender Raised in Captivity.
 If that isn’t a story title, I don’t know what is!